 That's because this process of stretching new shoes is effortless, letting the magic of water do its thing.

 What you’ll need to do is get two Ziploc bags and fill them with water.
 Then, place them into your shoes and put them in the freezer (best with a bag to not solid anything inside!).

-As the water freezes, it expands, causing your shoes to stretch.
+As the water freezes, it expands, causing your shoes to also expand.
 For best results, leave them overnight.
 Great breaking in shoes slowly and hands-off.

 Make sure the baggies are sealed shut so there is no risk of them leaking and ruining your beautiful shoes!

 7. How to Break in Shoes with a Blow Dryer

 This is a fast way to break in shoes!
-You can stretch out your shoes with a blow dryer in just a matter of minutes!
+You can extend out your shoes with a blow dryer in just a matter of minutes!
 The heat from the blow dryer allows leather in particular to soften, which makes breaking them in a lot easier.